sibmaks/jjtemplate/examples.md

 This document demonstrates basic template conversions using **JJTemplate**.

 All inputs and outputs are valid JSON.

-Templates may contain `definitions` (optional) and the main `template` object.
+Templates may contain:

+* optional `definitions`
+* main `template` object

 ---